JLHA-UACH/Some-Latex-scripts/README.md

 of Chihuahua, where I work as profesor for undergraduated students and postgraduated students.

 To run teh FINGUACH_template you need to download the files imagen1, biblio and LOGO_FINGUACH.
 Otherwise it will not run.
+The bibliography is requiered to be in bibtex format because the citations are in APA format.

+to compile the FINGUACH_template.tex:

+pdflatex FINGUACH_template.tex
+bibtex biblio.bib
+bibtex biblio.bib
+pdflatex FINGUACH_template.tex
+pdflatex FINGUACH_template.tex